NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 function evaluated at that time step.

-The example below show the original time series pixel data compared to the fourier series approximation as computed by DMD.
+The example below show the original time series pixel data compared to the Fourier series approximation as computed by DMD.
 As a side note, with the output of the DMD algorithm, the value of every pixel at every time step can be approximated.
 Thus it is possible to reconstruct (an approximation to) the entire input video using only